datacrypt-project/hitchhiker-tree/README.md

 # Hitchhiker Tree

-Hitchhiker trees are a newly invented datastructure, synthesizing fractal trees and functional data structures.
+Hitchhiker trees are a newly invented (by @dgrnbrg) datastructure, synthesizing fractal trees and functional data structures, to create fast, snapshottable, massively scalable databases.

 ## What's in this Repository?